Is your website loading slowly? Optimize page load time and increase page load speed and conversions with these page load optimization tips.

-- Use browser caching: This technique is for repeat visitors.
-As a brand, you’ll want a loyal customer-base.
-For that you need to have thousands of repeat visitors.
+This technique is for repeat visitors.
+As a brand, you’ll want a loyal customer base.
+For that, you need to have thousands of repeat visitors.
 The clever way to speed up the site when it is visited by those folks is to enable browser cache.

 Getting rid of the website altogether may sound unfeasible to some, but they fail to convince me why a website is a must for an e-commerce or a social commerce brand.

-The problem is redirects are a major cause behind delay in site loading.
-They not only make the loading speed more miserable than it already is, but also hurts SEO.
-That’s why Google has recommended webmasters to minimize redirects.
+The problem is redirects are a major cause of delays in site loading.
+They not only make the loading speed more miserable than it already is but also hurt SEO.
+That’s why Google has recommended webmasters minimize redirects.